mxagar/mlops_udacity/02_Reproducible_Pipelines/MLOpsND_ReproduciblePipelines.md

 - versioned,
 - stored.

-Example 1: **ETL pipeline** = Extract, Transform, Load: it ingests the data from varois sources, aggregates and cleans it and stores it in a database.
+Example 1: **ETL pipeline** = Extract, Transform, Load: it ingests the data from various sources, aggregates and cleans it and stores it in a database.

 ![ETL pipeline](./pics/etl-pipeline.png)